concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 - **Ok:** `const SUBMIT_REPORT = 'SUBMIT_REPORT'`
 - **Better:** `const SUBMIT_REPORT = '@report/SUBMIT_REPORT`
     - Leads to simpler debugging.
-    - Reduces the likelyhood of constants from other modules conflicting.
+    - Reduces the likelihood of constants from other modules conflicting.
+    - Ensure a consistent naming strategy to group constants together as a family.

 ---